How to Create a Memorable Consulting Business Name + 35 Examples (2026)

 Use AI Tools to Spark Ideas

-AI can be a great brainstorming partner when you’re stuck on name ideas.
-Tools like ChatGPT can quickly generate dozens of consulting business name options based on your niche, values, or style preferences.
+AI is genuinely useful for brainstorming names when you’re stuck.
+Tools like ChatGPT can generate dozens of options based on your niche, values, and tone preferences, far faster than any brainstorming session.

 Should You Just Use Your Own Name?